akaJLM/tild/README.md

 All is in pourcent (already as possible)

-remark: currently, some css hack was lost and it's already necessary to made some search on css hack and (re)fix it (the .box-* in use with in-* and out-*)
+remark: currently, some css hack was lost when I lost my files and it's already necessary to made some search on css hack and (re)fix it (the .box-* in use with in-* and out-*) and fix the group-h.
+The first time, the float tech worked fine (also with the class sep) but now it's necessary to re-build and re-test some thing

 <pre>
             .in-* (implied "inset" = padding)